Trained technicians for garage door needs!

 How does the safety beam works?

 Most garage door openers today come with a safety beam.
-These beams are essentially infrared electronic beams that invisibly and continually stretch across the door at its point of installation.
-This safety beam works by scanning the opening of door at all times.
-If the action is interrupted by any individual, pet or object, it will automatically prevent the door from opening or closing down.
-In order for it to work correctly, safety beams should be placed at least five inches, but not exceeding six inches from the garage floor.
+These are essentially invisible infrared beams that continuously scan across the door's opening.
+If something interrupts them, such as an individual or an object, they prevent the door from closing.
+In order for them to work correctly, safety beams should be placed at least five inches from the garage floor, but should not exceed six inches.

 Do lost remote controls endanger properties?